-Richard Obeng Mensah holds a Bachelor of Laws Degree (LLB) from the Kwame Nkrumah University of Science and Technology (KNUST), Ghana; and Master's Degree in Energy Law from the University of Aberdeen, Scotland, United Kingdom.
-He is currently pursuing his doctoral research on energy security and climate change at KNUST in Ghana.
+Richard Obeng Mensah holds a Bachelor of Laws Degree (LLB) from the Kwame Nkrumah University of Science and Technology (KNUST), Ghana; and a Master's Degree in Energy Law from the University of Aberdeen, Scotland, United Kingdom.
+He is currently pursuing his doctoral research on energy security and clean energy generation at the Faculty of Law, KNUST, Kumasi, Ghana.

-Richard has a chain of academic and non-academic publications totaling over 250 articles and 7 books on legal and non-legal themes.
+Richard has a chain of academic and non-academic publications totalling over 250 articles and 7 books on legal and non-legal themes.
 He is also an award-winning prolific writer, a Certified Life and Leadership Coach, a Chevening scholar and a scholar of the African Leadership Initiative's (ALI) Incubator.
 He currently serves as a Peer Reviewer for the Commonwealth Law Bulletin, Noyam Journal, and KNUST Law Journal.
 He is also the Chairman of the Faculty of Law Publications Management Committee, KNUST.

 Richard is a member of the Ghana Bar Association, Advocates Africa, Advocates International and Chevening Alumni Association of Ghana.
 His research interests include energy security, renewable energy, climate change, human rights, intellectual property rights, comparative law, natural resources governance, corruption and good governance.